Application for a Grant

 If the partner organization contact accepts the invitation, the status will change to "Partner organization form started."
 Once the partner organization contact has completed the form (and the status, therefore, becomes “Partner form completed”), it will be attached electronically to your application once your application has been submitted to SSHRC.

-It is the responsibility of the invited partner organization contact to complete, verify and submit the Partner Organization Form, including the Letter of Engagement.
+It is the responsibility of the invited partner organization contact to complete, verify and submit the Partner Organization Form, including their Letter of Engagement.
 The letter should be written on official letterhead and include the following:

 Provide a summary of your proposal written in clear, plain language.
 It should be written in non-technical terms and be clearly understood by a range of audiences with varied areas of expertise.
 Clearly indicate the following: